-A magical hideaway in some of the most beautiful countryside in England.
-Fish Cottage, with its many original features: charming rooms, well-stocked log fires, squishy sofas, and large well-maintained private garden, is the ideal spot for a romantic weekend or a countryside adventure with family or friends.
-Midway between Exmoor and Dartmoor, in Tarka Country, with woodland walks, riding, cycling & fishing all available.
+Authentic 19th Century gamekeeper's cottage situated in some of the most beautiful countryside in England, with many original features - charming rooms, well-stocked log fires, squishy sofas, and large well-maintained private garden - Fish Cottage is the ideal spot for a romantic weekend or a countryside adventure with family or friends.
+Woodland walks, riding, cycling & fishing all available.
 Great pubs/food nearby incl.
 "War Horse" pub, Duke of York.
 Dogs welcome.

 Fish Cottage is one of a group of former estate houses built by the Earl of Portsmouth in the 19th Century to house the gamekeeper for the old Devonshire estate of Eggesford House.
 Nestling in mature woodland, with a large private cottage garden, the cottage offers a peaceful retreat, away from it all, while being only a short distance from the nearest village shops - and with wi-fi!